kimberkay/currency-exchanger-new/README.md

 * _Run   $ npm install   in the command line_
 * _Run   $ npm run build   to build your environment_
 * _Go to https://exchangerate-api.com to create a free account and acquire your own API key._
-* _Once you have your key, open up the .env file in the root directory put in your key and save_
+* _Once you have your key, create a .env file in the root directory of the project.
+Enter your key like this: API_KEY=(enter number here, after =).
+Save the .env file.
 * _Run  $ npm run start  to view the browser and the program's functionality_